Madison Greek Fest canceled because of coronavirus concerns

 Madison’s Greek Fest has officially been canceled over concerns of spreading the COVID-19 coronavirus, the Assumption Greek Orthodox Church announced Wednesday.

-Greek Fest Plus 2020 was scheduled for July 25-26 at the corner of Milwaukee and 7th Street on the East Side, but now won't be held until 2021.
-The Assumption Greek Orthodox Church, which hosts the event, said the celebration is Madison's longest running ethnic festival.
+Greek Fest Plus 2020 was scheduled for July 25-26 at the corner of Milwaukee and Seventh streets on the East Side, but now won’t be held until 2021.
+The Assumption Greek Orthodox Church, which hosts the event, said the celebration is Madison’s longest-running ethnic festival.

 “Canceling Greek Fest gives us the time to pause and assess what our church needs right now, as we do our part to keep our community healthy during these challenging times,” Greek Fest chair Maria Schirmer Devitt said in a statement.